aurorascharff/react-router-v7-notes/STEPS.md

 ## Errors: notes/random-note.tsx

-Now also provide an index route random-note.tsx.
+Now let's make this list persist and show something else on another part of the screen.
 Turn the notes into a layout with prefixes.
+Provide an index route random-note.tsx rather than just this list.
 Add the index route.
 Add the Outlet component, the outlet is for defining this routes children routes, using nested layouts here again.

 It's rendered in the outlet on the route.
 It's using a loader to fetch a random note.
 Throws a 404 if no note is found.

 Here we catch the error that might occur when posting a new note to the db.
 We can show a custom error message here.
 We can also use the error hook to get the error and show it in the UI.
 Here catching a 404 error to display a custom message with a link to the notes page.
 Using the href utility to get type safety again.
+Define random note as undefined to show the error.

-## Mutations: notes/new.tsx
+## Mutations, revalidation: notes/new.tsx

+We have an href error here in the notes.tsx, lets add it.
 LIVE CODE ADD ROUTE.
 Relative route.
 Lets move to the notes.new.tsx route module.
 Default export has a form, capital letter.
-This is similar to our example from the slides.
 React Router Form component will provide extra features on top of default form component, such as client side nav avoiding full page reload.

 There is a method post on this, which will call the route for the route module with its action.
 Try the post, app error.
 LIVE CODE ERROR BOUNDARY.
 Catch the not implemented error and show a custom error message.
 Avoiding full app error.

 LIVE CODE ACTION.
 The action validates using zod and returns errors if invalid inside a badRequest wrapper.
 Customizable.
-Then it redirects.
-Show console of network tab to show the post and get requests.
-GET data note.new.
-POST data note.new with location in the equest.
-New GET for revalidation.
 Again, server-side mutation that updates the database, but there is a client side equivalent clientAction if we were not working with the server side.

 We don't need api routes to talk to our server from the client.
 Route module is it's own API route talking to itself.
 Using web standards like fetch and form submission.

-## Revalidation: notes/new.tsx

 Data is automatically revalidates.
 No fuss with adding items to lists.
 It's always the same.
 No manual revalidation.
 It's always in sync with the server.
 We can push or filter lists client side.

-Show network tab loading and revalidating.
+Show console of network tab to show the post and get requests.
+GET data note.new.
+POST data note.new with location in the request.
+New GET for revalidation.

+Use errors in the form with actionData from the route.
+Add redirect.

 ## RRM for single note: notes/detail.tsx